 The Slurpees have taken over!
 Enough Slurpee drinks are sold in the United States each year to fill 12 Olympic-size swimming pools, and more than 40% of those are sold during June, July and August, according to the Slurpee Headquarters.
 The question is not, “Why do people drink Slurpees?”
 That has an easy answer: because they’re good.
 However, “Are kosher consumers drinking Slurpees?” does not have such an easy answer.

 Traditionally, the cRc has provided a list of the Slurpee syrups that bear a reliable kosher certification.
 We have always left the decision of purchasing and drinking the Slurpees to the discretion of the consumers.
-Recently, however, Slurpees have been under intense kosher scrutiny.
-It has come to our attention that kosher consumers in the greater Chicago area are growing uncomfortable with the idea of unsupervised machinery.
-There is even a petition circulating in some schools to try to convince a local 7-Eleven franchise to obtain certification on the machine itself, as is done in the Detroit area.
-In response to this increasing discomfort, I am going to ask and try to answer four important Slurpee questions, and, in so doing, I hope to address some of the pressing concerns in our communities regarding the delightful icy beverage.
+However, Slurpees have been under intense kosher scrutiny and kosher consumers are growing uncomfortable with the idea of unsupervised machinery.
+We have therefore responded to these concerns by actually certifying (free of charge) the Slurpee machines in the 7-11 located on Touhy which is in the Jewish neighborhood in Chicago.
+For those that do not have the luxury of purchasing Slurpees from certified machines I am going to ask and try to answer four important Slurpee questions, and, in so doing, I hope to address some of the pressing concerns in our communities regarding the delightful icy beverage.

 Is the Slurpee I’m drinking kosher?

 A Slurpee is made from carbon dioxide, water and syrup.
-As of today, all Slurpee syrups are certified kosher and pareve, aside from the diet Pepsi syrup, which is certified kosher-dairy and Piña Colada, which is not certified kosher.
-(The other non-certified flavor of recent memory, Frozen Wonka Laffy Taffy, has been retired).
+As of today, most Slurpee syrups are certified kosher, both pareve and dairy, with some varieties not certified at all.
 This first question stems from an increasing anxiety that 7-Eleven franchises, independently owned and operated, are allowed to contract the use of generic-brand syrups for their Slurpees.
 Owners might want to do this in order to save a few dollars.
 Rest easy, kosher consumers—the franchises have a contract with corporate 7-Eleven: if an independently owned and operated franchise uses generic brand syrups, they must place a hand-written flavor sign on the machine.
 This alerts consumers and corporate representatives, who visit regularly, that the particular store is adhering to its contract with corporate 7-Eleven.
 If it is not in keeping with the contract, that franchise has much greater problems than kosher.

 This, of course, is only a concern in franchised cities and states (like in Chicago, Detroit, Boston, New York, New Jersey, etc).
 The states with corporate-owned stores (like Texas, Utah, Colorado, etc) do not even have the option of the generic brand.
 John Ryckevic, Slurpee Category Manager in Texas, says they are working to eliminate generic brand flavors completely: “I’d be surprised if there were five places left still using the off-brand flavors.”
 7-Eleven stores are allowed to rename the flavors (for example, Fanta Grape may be called, “Grape-A-Liscious”), but the signs will be professional, designed signs.
 Somewhere on it, it should even have the name brand.
 Consumers must look for these signs and be careful to notice that the name change is simply a name change, and that the kosher status has not changed at all.